 If you’re looking for a low carb non-alcoholic beer, there are a few.
 Here are some brands that make low carb non-alcoholic beer, and an example of one of their products.
 Several breweries on this list have more than one low-carb beer, so be sure to check them out.

 In addition to these, there are some hop-flavored drinks that are free of fat, carbs, calories, and sugar.
 These are HopLark Sparkling Hop Tea and Lagunitas Hop Hoppy Refresher.
-They are both refreshing carbonated beverages that are great substitutes for beer or when you want to drink something different than water.
+They are both refreshing carbonated beverages and alternative soft drinks that are great substitutes for beer or when you want to drink something different than water.

 |Brand||Beer||Carbs (g) per 12oz|